How to Export Bookmarks from Chrome

-- If wanting to bring back your bookmarks after a phone reset or Chrome reinstall, simply log back in to Chrome and ensure “Sync” is turned on.
-If wanting to export you mobile bookmarks, continue to the next step.
+- If wanting to bring back your bookmarks after a phone reset or Chrome reinstall, simply log back into Chrome and ensure “Sync” is turned on.
+If you want to export your mobile bookmarks, continue to the next step.

 - Exit Android Chrome (optional), then head to your Windows or Mac PC and launch “Chrome.”

-- Click on the “vertical ellispis” (three vertical dots menu).
+- Click on the “vertical ellipsis” (three vertical dots menu).

 - Select “Bookmarks.”

-- Click on the “vertical ellipsis” (three vertical dots) in the blue section to open the “Bookmrks M
+- Click on the “vertical ellipsis” (three vertical dots) and select “Export bookmarks.”

-- Type a “name” for your bookmarks export file or leave the default one (includes date).
-Add any “tags” if desired.
-Choose where to “save” the file.
-Ensure the format is set to “HTML text.”
-Click on “Save” to finish.
+- Type a name for your bookmarks export file or leave the default one (includes date).
+Add any “Tags” if desired.
+Choose where to save the file.
+Ensure the “Format” is set to “HTML text” and click on “Save” to finish.

 Now, your exported bookmarks are stored in the selected location with the name you chose.
 You can import them to any browser as needed, including Chrome on a PC, Mac, or Chromebook as previously instructed.